Blue-Reaper/Proxer-Essentials/README.md

 # How to build

 - Run `npm i` to install all dependencies
+- Run `npm run dev` to build the compiled userscript, rebuilding and updating when files change
 - Run `npm run build` to build the compiled userscript

 ### Kontakt für neue Ideen, Anfragen oder Bugs: